GariZabaleta/jpx-tokyo-stock-exchange-prediction/index.md

 X=X.drop(["Target"],axis=1)
 ```

-### Standarize Values

-A data pipeline was originally created to standarize the input attribute for the model.
+**Note** A data pipeline was originally created to standarize the input all numerical attribute for the model.
 After several tries, it was concluded that the model works better without standarized values.
+Here the original code

 ```python